Step 4: Full View

 After notifying Engineer B of the discovered safety code violations, should Engineer A treat the collegial discussion as fulfilling the reporting obligation and await Engineer B's response indefinitely, establish a documented corrective-action deadline and escalate to authorities if that deadline is not met, or report to proper authorities concurrently with or immediately following the notification to Engineer B regardless of Engineer B's response?

-Set Deadline and Escalate If Unmet Board's choice At the time of notifying Engineer B, establish a documented corrective-action framework specifying what remediation is expected, by what deadline, and what escalation steps Engineer A will take if Engineer B fails to act, then follow through with regulatory reporting if Engineer B does not take prompt and verifiable corrective action within that timeframe.
+O1 At the time of notifying Engineer B, establish a documented corrective-action framework specifying what remediation is expected, by what deadline, and what escalation steps Engineer A will take if Engineer B fails to act, then follow through with regulatory reporting if Engineer B does not take prompt and verifiable corrective action within that timeframe.
+Board's choice

 Three competing obligations govern: (1) the Peer Review Program Collegial Improvement Participation Obligation, which supports treating the notification of Engineer B as the primary and potentially sufficient remediation mechanism, preserving the program's voluntary improvement purpose; (2) the Prohibition on Aiding or Abetting Unlawful Engineering Practice (II.1.e), which holds that Engineer A's continued silence after notification, if Engineer B fails to act, crosses from collegial patience into complicity with ongoing unlawful practice; and (3) the Public Safety Paramount Over Confidentiality Constraint, which establishes that Engineer A's duty runs to the public, not merely to securing Engineer B's private promise of future compliance, and that past public exposure to risk may independently require regulatory notification.